Before Optimization

 from langstruct import LangStruct

-If you have examples of what good extraction looks like, LangStruct can get even better:
+If you have examples of what good extraction looks like, run optimization explicitly:

 # Your training examplestraining_texts = [ "Dr. Sarah Johnson, 34, is a data scientist", "Prof. Michael Chen, 45, teaches at MIT", "Emma Wilson, 28, software engineer"]